 The first, International Organization for Standardization (ISO) developed with European Tyre and Rim Technical Organization (ETRTO), is the most commonly used bike tire naming systems today.

-By the ISO standard, bike wheel and tire sizing refers to the actual diameter (in millimeters) of the wheel itself, not the outside dimensions of the tire that fits it.
+By the ISO standard, bike wheel and tire sizing refer to the actual diameter (in millimeters) of the wheel itself, not the outside dimensions of the tire that fits it.

 ETRTO works with ISO to specify concrete standards for rim and tire sizing across countries and manufacturers.
-This eliminates the problem of localized sizing systems creating confusion by referring to the same size by multiple names (or by flat-out incorrect names, such as 26-inch tires that fit 25 and ⅜-inch rims)
+This eliminates the problem of localized sizing systems creating confusion by referring to the same size by multiple names.

 The second bike wheel sizing system is the French Standard, which is mostly in use when referencing vintage models.